-Its features make it ideal for those who have to travel over long distances, in shallow water, to reach ideal fishing or hunting grounds.
+The tunnel hull features is ideal for those who have to travel over long distances, in shallow water, to reach ideal fishing or hunting grounds fast.

 As you may have already worked out tunnel Jon boats tend to be more expensive than their more traditionally designed cousins.

-For this reason it can be difficult to find a tunnel hull Jon boat smaller than 16 foot as the cost associated with the manufacturing of the hull would make the cost of the smaller boat untenable to many small boat buyers.
+For this reason it can be difficult to find a tunnel hull Jon boat smaller than 16 foot.
+You see the cost associated with the manufacturing of the hull would make the cost of a smaller boat untenable to many small boat buyers.

 Prices for tunnel hull Jon boats can vary depending on the construction material used and the features offered.